-The Laboratory's EMS has been effective according to the EMS Self-Assessment performed on October 17, 2011.
-Due to basic research at the Laboratory environmental aspects do not drastically change.
-However, with the integration into the Laboratory's Integrated Safety Management System (ISMS) there are systems in place to adequately detect new environmental aspects and impacts.
-The Laboratory has an Environmental Management System Steering Committee that consists of researchers, safety personnel, facilities personnel, transportation and procurement personnel.
-This group is tasked with recommending energy savings goals and the prevention of pollution for the Laboratory.
-These recommendations are tracked in the Laboratory's database (Ames Laboratory Corrective Action Tracking System - ALCATS).
-Energy usage was determined to be the significant aspect (largest impact on the environment) for the Laboratory.
-The Laboratory has taken measures (i.e. facility upgrades, education, reduced lighting strategies) and continues to look at other areas of energy conservation.
-The group has also been instrumental in developing new training aids to promote and maintain the Laboratory's EMS.
+The Laboratory's environmental aspects have not drastically changed over the past several years, and with the integration of the EMS into the Laboratory's Integrated Safety Management System (ISMS) there are mechanisms in place to detect new environmental aspects and impacts.
+The Laboratory has an Environmental Management System Steering Committee that consists of researchers, safety personnel, facilities personnel, and transportation and procurement personnel.
+The committee has been instrumental in developing new training aids to promote and maintain the Laboratory's EMS.
+This committee is tasked with recommending energy savings goals and the prevention of pollution for the Laboratory.
+The recommendations are tracked in the Ames Laboratory Corrective Action Tracking System - ALCATS.

+Energy usage has been determined to be the significant aspect (largest impact on the environment) for the Laboratory.
+The Laboratory has undertaken conservation measures including facility upgrades, education, and reduced lighting strategies, and continues to look for other areas of energy conservation.